julzaza/wildwitchherbs/_posts/2025-07-12-top-fertility-herbs-witchcraft.md

 ---

+##

+The herbs shared here are only a small part of a much larger body of old fertility workings.

+The upcoming Fertility Magic Grimoire goes far deeper into:

+- red thread fertility rites
+- womb warming rituals and herbal steam traditions
+- menstrual blood offerings and moon magic
+- fertility baths and candle workings
+- rose, apple, and seed blessing ceremonies
+- ancestor petitions for conception
+- rituals for grief, loss, and restoring fertility after emotional hardship and miscarriage
+- protective rites used after pregnancy begins
+- traditional herbal protocols using raspberry leaf, mugwort, motherwort, nettle, red clover, and lady’s mantle

+Readers on the waiting list will receive early access before public release and special launch price.

+<script async data-uid="a41c34ec1d" src="https://wild-witch-herbs.kit.com/a41c34ec1d/index.js"></script>

+---

 ## Final Thoughts

 Fertility is not just about the body: it’s about **cycles, timing, soul, and spirit**.
 These herbs work not only through their physical effects, but through their stories, symbolism, and the quiet rituals they invite us into.